Young Winston: Plot

 Still only in his mid forties, Lord Randolph, once a brilliant debater, makes an incoherent speech in Parliament, witnessed by both his wife and Winston.
 His death spells the end of Churchill's dream of entering Parliament at his side.
 Churchill graduates from Sandhurst near the top of the class, he becomes a second lieutenant and eventually goes to India and then takes part in the cavalry charge at the Battle of Omdurman in the Sudan.
 Later, he goes to South Africa to work as a war correspondent during the Anglo-Boer War.
 While travelling by armoured train, Churchill and soldiers are ambushed by Boers.
 They try to retreat but crash into a barricade of rocks on the railway track.
 Churchill courageously organises the soldiers to push the derailed carriage off the track so the train can proceed with the wounded, but he and the others are captured by the Boers.
-Churchill escapes, getting help from mine manager Howard, hiding three nights in the mine then riding a goods train into neutral Portuguese territory.
-He returns to England a hero, stands for the parliamentary seat of Oldham and wins, becoming an MP in a Conservative majority Parliament.
-With the encouragement of opposition Liberal MP Lloyd George, to the dismay of his mother and annoyance of senior Conservatives, he takes up his father's campaign to limit spending on the military.
+Churchill escapes, getting help from mine manager Howard, (Note: one of Howard's colleagues mentions that he is from Oldham, where Churchill had recently been defeated at the 1899 Oldham by-election) hiding three nights in the mine then riding a goods train into neutral Portuguese territory.
+He returns to England a hero and is elected an MP for the parliamentary seat of Oldham at the 1900 United Kingdom general election, at which the Conservatives are re-elected.
+With the encouragement of opposition Liberal MP Lloyd George, (Note: Churchill would defect to the Liberal Party in 1904; he and Lloyd George would be leading ministers and, at times, close allies, in the Liberal Government of 1905-1915.
+Churchill was then a leading member of Lloyd George's coalition government between 1917 and 1922.
+He rejoined the Conservatives in the mid 1920s.) to the dismay of his mother and annoyance of senior Conservatives, he takes up his father's campaign to limit spending on the military.

 The film ends with Churchill narrating events that follow including his marriage to Clementine Hozier seven years later.
 Newsreel footage shows Churchill appearing on the balcony with the royal family on VE Day, May 1945.